-I was in a country with a CDC Travel Health Notice and/or an affected U.S. location within the last 14 days, but I don’t have any symptoms.
+I recently traveled to an affected country and/or U.S. location within the last 14 days, but I don’t have any symptoms.
 What should I do?

-I have not traveled to a country with a CDC Travel Health Notice and/or an affected U.S. location, but I have fever and cough or shortness of breath that started in the last 14 days.
+I have not recently traveled to an affected country and/or U.S. location, but I have fever and cough or shortness of breath that started in the last 14 days.
 What should I do?

 Should I wear a mask?